-V. EVALUATION
+V. PRACTICAL IMPLEMENTATION

-Since the main focus of this paper is on practical application, also a practical evaluation process was chosen.
+Since the main focus of this paper is on practical application, we also provide an implementation of our concepts.
 To evaluate the algorithms given in this work a web application has been developed and put into operation, which implements all algorithms presented in this work.
 The application also contains a graphical editor.